RussTSprinkler/RB3E-WII-DLC/README.md

 Please note if you are using the WIISDSYNC folder instead for your SD Card, you will have a very bad time.
 I would highly suggest not to do this, and to follow the guide I had pasted above.

-(also, please note Wii to Wii online multiplayer has not been tested, but again Dolphin-to-Wii should be a-ok)

 # ACKNOWLEDGEMENT